someengineering/resoto.com/docs/reference/cli/action-commands/clean.md

 # `clean` Command

 The `clean` command marks resources for cleaning by setting `desired.clean=true` to the resources.
-Resources marked as such will be removed during the next cleanup step of the [`collect_and_cleanup` workflow](../../../concepts/workflows/index.md#collect_and_cleanup-workflow).
+Resources marked as such will be removed during the next cleanup step of the [cloud data sync](docs/concepts/cloud-data-sync/index.md).

 The `clean` command expects query results (objects) or an array of object IDs to be piped as input.
 Optionally, you can provide a reason for marking the matched resources to be pruned during the next cleanup run.
 The reason is logged and can be useful in reviewing why a particular resource was deleted.